Blog

 Registering the Reference Object

-Two important things to remember when registering the reference object: the reference line needs to be in the same dimension as that of our suspect line.
+Two important things to remember when registering the reference object.
+The reference line needs to be in the same dimension as that of our suspect line.
 That means that if we are measuring the height of a subject, we also need to register the height (and not the width or depth) of our reference object.

 The other constraint is that the reference object must sit on the same planar surface as that of our subject.
 In the example above we cannot use the height of the window as reference because it is not sitting on the floor, as the suspect is.

-Measuring the Height of a Subject
+Measuring the Height of the Subject

 We are now ready to measure the height of our subject!
 Switch to the Measure tab and draw a line from the center of gravity of our suspect to the top of his head.
 What is the center of gravity and why is it important for our measuring line?